Atmosphere/atmosphere/README.md

 Best way is to use OpenAI ChatGPT for getting started with Atmosphere.
 For example, you can ask `How to build at Atmosphere framework websockets application.
 Use Typescript for the frontend`.
 Get also started using this step by step [tutorial](http://async-io.org/tutorial.html).

 ### Official Documentation
-Comple repository of samples [sample](https://github.com/Atmosphere/atmosphere-samples/).
+Complete repository of samples [sample](https://github.com/Atmosphere/atmosphere-samples/).

 Our Wiki contains [several tutorials](https://github.com/Atmosphere/atmosphere/wiki) for getting started as well as [FAQ](https://github.com/Atmosphere/atmosphere/wiki/Frequently-Asked-Questions).
 You can also browse the framework's [Javadoc](http://atmosphere.github.io/atmosphere/apidocs/) for Server Components, and [atmosphere.js](https://github.com/Atmosphere/atmosphere/wiki/atmosphere.js-API) for Client Components.
                                                                                          Z